WHAT ARE MINISTRIES?

 Good Shepherd has a small, combined middle and high school youth group that meets regularly on Wednesday evenings and Sunday mornings.
 We share meals, stories, play games, and talk about how are faith shapes our life outside of the church walls.
 We also participate in retreats, service learning, and summer trips.
 Youth and friends are always welcome to join us.

-For more information on youth group, contact Anne Corti, our Director of Youth and Family Ministry.
+For more information on youth group, contact the office.

 Youth Ministry Events